gnikoloff/apple-metal-sketch-dojo/README.md

 #### 5.1.
 Physically Based Rendering

-This demo features directional lighting and a PBR surface model, albeit mostly copy-pasted from LearnOpenGL and ported to Metal Shading Language.
-The models are loaded and parsed from USDZ files and the appropriate textures are used in each step of the lighting equation.
+This demo features directional lighting and a PBR surface model, albeit mostly copy-pasted from LearnOpenGL and ported to the Metal Shading Language.
+The models are loaded and parsed from USDZ files and the appropriate textures are used in each step of the lighting equations.

 #### 5.2.
 Skeleton animations